 - You can also search for qualified freelancers and invite them to submit proposals.

-- Message your best options.
-You may want to consider performing a round of email interviews to help you narrow down your proposals even further.
+- If you have several applicants, consider performing a round of email interviews to help you narrow down your proposals even further.

-- Communicate with your freelancer regularly.
+- Communicate with your freelancer or agency as needed.

 - Manage your project using Reports.